 Tests have shown that the strongest knot a climber can use during tie-in is the figure eight follow-through or the trace eight knot.

 The weakest knot would be the clove hitch.
 However, climbing ropes are designed with tensile strengths of at least 6000 pounds.
 Since these ropes are made to be elastic, generating a force of at least 6000 pounds would be very difficult.

-Ease of tying and untying become important when a knot is repeatedly being used or in situations where speed is the main focus.
-Some knots can be tied with the bare hands while other requires additional leverage points.
+Ease of tying and untying becomes important when a knot is repeatedly being used or in situations where speed is the main focus.
+Some knots can be tied with bare hands while others require additional leverage points.

 Leaving a knot too long on a line can break the line or cause the knot to lock up.
 When knots are cinched tightly, they can be loosened up by rolling them against a stone.

 If that does not work, soak the knot in water.
 On the other hand, if a climber wishes to lock in a knot, soaking it in water before tying it and then drying it afterward would immensely tighten the knot.

 Complex knots are more difficult to untie thus making them safer.
 Although ropes are made of materials that have high elasticity, they must be regularly monitored to check for fraying.